aaronmjacobs/Kontroller/README.md

 ### Dependencies

-Kontroller comes will all necessary dependencies as git submodules, which can be obtained via calls to `git submodule init` and `git submodule update`.
+Kontroller comes with some dependencies as git submodules, which can be obtained via calls to `git submodule init` and `git submodule update`.
+On Linux `libasound2-dev` is also required, and should be installed via your package manager.

 ## Usage